 Applications should be designed to take advantage of this redundancy model.
 An application should be able to failover from zone 1 to zone 2 within a single location (i.e., rack to rack).

-Enabling the Global Routing feature allows HSM's at either location to reach GCP resources in any region.
+Enabling the Global Routing feature allows HSM's at either location to reach Google Cloud resources in any region.

 Please note a single Interconnect failure isn't an SLA violation.